About the Board

 Andrea Henderson is married to Robert and has 2 daughters, Hailey (and son in law, Jared) and Brenley.
 She retired to be a homemaker when her first child was born, after a long career working for non profit organizations.
 She enjoys her pets, cooking, volunteer work, crafts and spending time with her family.

 Melinda Merriam – Craft Fair Chair

-I never imagined myself as a band parent but our time with Matador bands has joyful and refreshing.
+I never imagined myself as a band parent but our time with Matador bands has been joyful and refreshing.
 The last two years have been filled with so much fun and excitement and a real sense of community.
 We’ve never experienced such a warm, welcoming and helpful group of parents and kids.
 We look forward to another two years with the band–Go Matadors!!